dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    I say, any thing be more inconsistent than to see men of such contrary declarations acting in concert to destroy the bank.

-   This is the age of negotiation, compromise and coalition: but here is one that for wisdom or folly, exceeds them all.
+   This is the age of negociation, compromise and coalition: but here is one that for wisdom or folly, exceeds them all.
 The coalition of lord North and Charles Fox is innocent childishness compared to this.
-How powerfully must Mr. Emlen's reason operate on the worthy loquacious member from Fayette county.
+How powerfully must Mr. Emlen's reason operate on the *worthy* loquacious member from Fayette county.
 How strong must be his conviction that the bank is injurious to the farmer, when Mr. Emlen assures him that were it not for the bank he could buy the farmer's produce for less money.